FAQs: Frequently Asked Questions

 Using an Azure region that is further from your site increases the round-trip time (RTT) which you may be more familiar with as your ping time.

-This typically is a problem for EAP-(T)TLS authentications as for large certificate chains only about five hundred (500) bytes can be transmitted in a single round trip; 5kiB to 10kBi in total is not uncommon which for a RTT of 100ms (‘width’ of the US or EU) immediately adds at least one (1) second to the authentication time experienced by your users and this is before delays due to database or Entra ID authentications are taking into consideration.
+This typically is a problem for EAP-(T)TLS authentications as for large certificate chains only about one thousand (1000) bytes can be transmitted in a single round trip; 2kiB to 5kiB in total is not uncommon which for a RTT of 100ms (‘width’ of the US or EU) immediately adds at 200 milliseconds (one fifth of a second) to the authentication time experienced by your users and this is before delays due to database or Microsoft Entra ID authentications are taking into consideration.
+This will only get work as the downside of solutions to Post-Quantum (PQ) attacks are large certificate chains, as much as three (3) to five (5) times larger.

 Using TLS session resumption masks this latency problem (except for the initial TLS handshake) and so is always recommended.